jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Our Story

-- The our story section gives a brief history of the bar
+- The Our Story section gives a brief history of the bar
-- At the bottom of the story is a signiture in gold to give the user a feeling of prestige in regards to the owner.
+- At the bottom of the story is a signature in gold to give the user a feeling of prestige in regards to the owner.

 - Covered in user stories: 2 & 12